tekyjd/Record-Suspension-Application-Eligibility/README.md

                     // Customize range based on known non-date factors: if (prosecutionType === "Indictment" && !isProsecutionTypeUnknown) {
-                        // If Indictment is KNOWN, the minimum waiting period is 5 years
+                        // If Indictment is KNOWN, the min wait time is 5, max is 10 (pre-D1 vs post-D3) range = "5–10 years";
-                        // (Pre-D1 Indictment is 5, Post-D3 Indictment is 10)
-                        range = "5–10 years";
                     } else if (prosecutionType === "Summary" && !isProsecutionTypeUnknown) {
-                        // If Summary is KNOWN, the maximum waiting period is 5 years range = "3–5 years";
+                        // If Summary is KNOWN, the min wait time is 3, max is 5 (pre-D1 vs post-D3) range = "3–5 years";
                     }
                     // Since Sch1 is 'No', we don't need to check the Sch1 condition here.